Door to Dusk

-Door to Dusk is the second extended play (EP) by American singer and rapper Odetari, released on December 6, 2023 through Artist Partner Group, with distrubution from Universal Music Group.
+Door to Dusk is the second extended play (EP) by American singer and rapper Odetari, released on December 6, 2023, through Artist Partner Group, with distribution from Universal Music Group.
 Consisting of eleven tracks and a duration of around twenty-four minutes, it was entirely produced by Odetari, who was accompanied by 9lives and Lilswirll.
 The album contains guest appearances from Kamo2700, Don Toliver, Jnhygs, Kanii, Removeface and Wolfacejoeyy.
 The album was supported by four singles: "You're Too Slow", "I Love You Hoe", "Baby I'm Home", and "Dxe Dxe Dxe".